Skip to main content

 Information is then extracted from full-texts (project, data, software citations, references) from which data's Fields of Science, SDGs, and citations are classified.
 The information is also analysed to produce statistics for the OpenAIRE MONITOR, the Open Science Observatory

-The in-depth enrichment and deduplication stages in this pipeline allow for a knowledge graph that not only includes a comprehensive dataset but also enhances the overall data quality.
+The in-depth enrichment and deduplication stages in this workflow allow for a knowledge graph that not only includes a comprehensive dataset but also enhances the overall data quality.

 Harnessing the power of AI